sizej/Capstone1/presentation.md

 A couple observations about this:
 1. The mean budgets for these weeks are higher than average and the supply is below average.
 2. Mean supply/count of movies are lower in the windows
+3. Success Ratea of prime window is higher than non-Prime Window.

 **The primary question of this analysis is what role seasonality and supply play in film success.**